indiqusdocs/stpi/docs/Storage/BlockVolumes/WorkingwithVolumeSnapshots.md

 ## Creating Instant Snapshots

-To create Volume Snapshot , navigate to the Snapshots tab and select CREATE SNAPSHOT.
+To create Volume Snapshot, navigate to the Snapshots tab and select CREATE SNAPSHOT.
 It will create a snapshot which can be used to further create an Image (template) or restore an existing volume.

 ![Working with Volume Snapshots](img/WorkingwithVolumeSnapshots.png)